ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
 This is a resubmission.
-It fixes a documentation issues, by creating an alias "BayesMallows-package".
-It also fixes some issues related to S3 methods which now generate NOTEs in r-devel, but have previously gone unnoticed.
+It fixes an LTO issue caused by src/RcppExports.cpp.

 ## Test Environments